 What are your future goals for your project?

 Once the factory has been in operation for 6 months and is a proven concept with accountable facts and figures, we will have demonstrated to the world that it is possible to create a sustainable closed-loop recycling system in rural communities.
 We plan to expand across Uganda, moving into all 5 major districts outside of Kampala.
 And after that, we believe that Eco Brixs can be replicated across the African continent and beyond.

-Strong teams lay strong foundations.
-For me the major thing about starting up anything is having a strong team around you.
-Before you start your entrepreneurial journey gather the right people, then with the correct support and skill-sharing anything is possible.
+1. Strong teams lay strong foundations.
+For me, a key element to starting anything is to have a strong team around you.
+Before you start your entrepreneurial journey, gather the right people, then with the correct support and skill-sharing, anything is possible.

 Join the family